FRENCH SLANG - 10 colloquial French words YOU NEED to know (everyone uses them in France)

 Transcript

-When we learn French in school or in textbooks, we don't always learn the real French spoken in everyday life in France, the familiar French.
+When we learn French from school courses or textbooks, we don't always learn the French we actually speak on a daily basis in France, the colloquial French.

 However, if you watch movies, series or talk with French people or come to France, you will be quickly confronted with these vocabulary words that you may not know.

-Welcome to this new French video.
-There are some colloquial words, slang words in French that are really very common in everyday life, that are used by everyone in France.
+Welcome to our new French video.
+There are some colloquial, slang words in French that are really very common in everyday life, used by everyone in France.

 In this video, I propose you to see ten essential words to know, ten familiar words, essential to know in French to speak with French people or to understand movies, series, music in French.